aragon/osx/Readme.md

 In a nutshell, each DAO is composed of 3 interconnecting components:

 1. **The DAO contract:** The DAO contract is where the **core functionality** of the DAO lies.
 It is the contract in charge of:
-    - Representing the identity and metadata of the DAO (ENS name, logo, description, other metadata)
+    - Representing the identity of the DAO (ENS name, logo, description, other metadata)
     - Holding and managing the treasury assets
     - Executing arbitrary actions to:
         - transfer assets
         - call its own functions
         - call functions in external contracts
     - Providing general technical utilities like callback handling and others
-2. **Permissions:** They are an integral part of any DAO and the center of our protocol architecture.
-The Permission manager **manages permissions for the DAO** by specifying which addresses hold a specific permission ID, needed to call certain functions on contracts associated with your DAO.
-The Permission manager lives inside the DAO contract.
+2. **Permissions:** Permissions are an integral part of any DAO and the center of our protocol architecture.
+The Permissions manager **manages permissions for the DAO** by specifying which addresses have permission to call distinct functions on contracts associated with your DAO.
+This Permissions manager lives inside the DAO contract.
-3. **Plugins**: Any custom functionality can be added or removed through plugins, allowing you to **fully customize your DAO**.
+3. **Plugins**: Any custom functionality can be aded or removed through plugins, allowing you to **fully customize your DAO**.
 You'll find some base templates of plugins within the `plugins` folder of the *Core Contracts*.
 Some examples of plugins that DAOs could install are:
     - Governance (e.g., token voting, one-person one-vote)
     - Asset management (e.g., ERC-20 or NFT minting, token streaming, DeFi)
     - Membership (governing budget allowances, gating access, curating a member list)